hannes/MonetDBLite/README.md

 **Note** For better transparency of using Java Checked Exceptions with Functional Interfaces [check here](http://codingjunkie.net/functional-iterface-exceptions/).
 Then you can use the [`CompletableFuture<T> exceptionally(Function<Throwable,? extends T> fn)`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html#exceptionally-java.util.function.Function-) method to handle the exceptions.

+### 4. I am getting very low negative numbers and NullPointer exceptions in the QueryResultSet!

+You are getting SQL `NULL` values in your query result sets.
+As explained above, for the primitive MonetDB SQL types we map them to the JVM minimum values.
+For the more complex MonetDB SQL types like `CHAR` and `DATE` we map to Java Objects, and thus in SQL `NULL` values are represented with null Java Objects.
+The `NullMappings` class has class methods to check if a value is null or not.
+At the same time, the SQL standard has the [COALESCE](http://www.w3schools.com/sql/sql_isnull.asp) function to return a default value when a value is null in the result set.

+### 5. If I modify a value in one array of QueryResultSet, it changes the value in the result set as well right?

+Yes, as I explained above the `QueryResultSet` `T[] get#TYPE#ColumnByIndex(int n)` and `T[] get#TYPE#ColumnByName(String name)` methods returns the pointer to the array of the column if the type matches with the one of the `QueryResultSet`.
+This was done to save memory allocations, which is usefull in some use case scenarios.
+If you to preserve the `QueryResultSet` data, use the [Arrays.copyOf](https://docs.oracle.com/javase/8/docs/api/java/util/Arrays.html#i19) family of methods.

-### 4. While starting a JDBC connection, I always get the SQLException: "Unable to connect (localhost:50000): Connection refused"!
+### 6. While starting a JDBC connection, I am getting the SQLException: "Unable to connect (localhost:50000): Connection refused"!

 The new MonetDB JDBC driver creates a MAPI connection by default, as the most common use case of it.
-To start an embedded connection you **MUST** provide the property `embedded` as `true`, otherwise it will start a MAPI connection instead!
+To start an embedded connection you **MUST** provide the property `embedded` as `true`, otherwise it will start a MAPI connection!
 Check the example above how it can be done.

-### 5. Is there a way to know if a JDBC connection is MAPI or embedded after it has started?
+### 7. Is there a way to know if a JDBC connection is MAPI or embedded after it has started?

 Yes there is!
 In JDBC specification you can call the [`String getClientInfo(String name)`](https://docs.oracle.com/javase/8/docs/api/java/sql/Connection.html#getClientInfo-java.lang.String-) method to get a provided property at the beginning of the connection.
-You can just do:
+You can do:

 ```java
 String embeddedString = connection.getClientInfo("embedded");
 boolean isEmbedded = (embeddedString != null && embeddedString.equals("true"));
 ```

-### 6. I don't like Java that much, can I use this for another programming languages for the JVM?
+### 8. I don't like Java that much, can I use this for another programming languages for the JVM?

 Yes you can!
 You can easily import Java libraries for other JVM programming languages like Scala.
 The following example creates a JDBC embedded connection on Scala: